Phentermine and Constipation

 Going a day or two without a bowel movement might have you reaching for the laxatives, but consider a natural phentermine constipation remedy before you run to the drug store.
 Many behaviors that naturally help relieve phentermine constipation boost weight loss as well.

-Here are five practical and effective phentermine constipation remedies:
+Here are six practical and effective ways to stop constipation from phentermine:

 The easiest phentermine constipation remedy is to increase fluid intake.

 Your organs need water to function properly, and the digestive system is no exception.
-When there is not enough water, the body pulls fluid from stool, which can make feces dry and hard to pass.
+When there is insufficient water, the body pulls fluid from the stool, making feces dry and hard to pass.
 To minimize dehydration, try to drink at least eight glasses (two liters) of water or other calorie-free, caffeine-free beverages each day.
 Avoid dehydrating drinks such as coffee, colas, energy drinks, and alcohol.

 If you’re already drinking plenty of water, try adding a glass of warm water with lemon in the morning.
-Warm water increases the tightening of the intestines, which then facilitates bowel movements.
+Warm water increases the intestines’ tightening, facilitating bowel movements.
 The lemon helps as its high acid content stimulates the digestive system to get things moving ( 8 ).

 broccoli, which contains fiber to relieve phentermine constipation